verifereum/funding/evm-decomp/evm-decompilation.md

 **Milestone 1: EVM Formalisation Extension and Analysis (Months 1-2)**

-- Analyse existing EVM formalisation in HOL4
+- Analyse the existing EVM formalisation in HOL4
-- Identify and implement necessary extensions
+- Identify and implement any changes or extensions needed to support decompilation
-- Develop initial mapping between EVM operations and logical constructs
+- Develop initial versions of the separation-logic heap predicates and other critical definitions for the decompiler
-- Deliverable: Technical report on EVM formalisation analysis and extensions
+- Deliverable: Brief technical report on the state of the EVM model and on any changes that were made

 **Milestone 2: Core Decompilation Technology for EVM (Months 3-4)**

 - Implement decompilation specifications for EVM operations
 - Develop translation functions from bytecode to logical representations
-- Build proof infrastructure for validating decompilations
+- Build proof infrastructure for producing decompilation theorems
 - Initial testing on simple smart contracts
-- Deliverable: Working prototype of EVM decompilation technology with documentation
+- Deliverable: Working prototype of EVM decompilation technology with basic documentation

 **Milestone 3: Separation Logic Framework and Case Studies (Months 5-6)**